8 Signs You Should Schedule an Electrical Inspection

 If your home is more than 30 years old and hasn’t had a recent electrical inspection, it’s time to schedule one.
 Older homes often still have outdated wiring that wasn’t designed to handle today’s technology-heavy lifestyles.

 Aluminum wiring, knob-and-tube systems, and undersized panels are common in older houses.
 These outdated systems can’t support modern appliances, electronics, or HVAC systems safely.
-An inspection by a residential electrician MA can uncover these risks and recommend safe, cost-effective upgrades.
+An inspection by a residential electrician in MA can uncover these risks and recommend safe, cost-effective upgrades.

 6. You’ve Recently Renovated or Added New Appliances